Van Badham: Stage

+In Australia, her plays have had mainstage seasons at Griffin Theatre, Malthouse Theatre, The Sydney Theatre Company, and Black Swan State Theatre Company.

+The world premiere of The Questions, a musical co-written by Badham with Richard Wise, was staged by the State Theatre Company of South Australia, in July/August 2024, directed by Mitchell Butel.
+It opened to excellent reviews.

+Other writing

-In 2009, it was announced that Badham had been signed for a three-book deal by Pan Macmillan Australia.
+In 2009 it was announced that Badham had been signed for a three-book deal by Pan Macmillan Australia.
 Her first book, Burnt Snow, was released in September 2010.
 In November 2021 she released her debut non-fiction book with Australian independent publisher Hardie Grant Books, Qanon and On.

 Media career

-In 2013, Badham began publishing political commentary and arts criticism for the Guardian Australia website.
-Her commentary has also appeared in publications The New York Times, Bloomberg, The Irish Times, Der Freitag, The Sydney Morning Herald, The Age, Women's Agenda, Australian Cosmopolitan and Daily Life.
-As a commentator, she has been a guest of The Drum on ABC Television, Politics HQ on Sky News Australia, Radio National, Sunrise and The Project and in 2014, 2015, 2016, 2018 and 2019 was a panellist on the ABC's Q&A programme.
-Additionally, she has been a featured speaker at the Wheeler Centre, Festival of Dangerous Ideas, All About Women festival, Melbourne Writers Festival and Australian Council of Trade Unions National Congress.
+In 2013 Badham began publishing political commentary and arts criticism for the Guardian Australia website.

+Her commentary has also appeared in publications The New York Times, Bloomberg, The Irish Times, Der Freitag, The Sydney Morning Herald, The Age, Women's Agenda, Australian Cosmopolitan, and Daily Life.
+As a commentator, she has been a guest of The Drum on ABC Television, Politics HQ on Sky News Australia, Radio National, Sunrise and The Project and in appeared many times as a panellist on the ABC's Q&A programme.

+She has also been a featured speaker at the Wheeler Centre, Festival of Dangerous Ideas, All About Women festival, Melbourne Writers Festival and Australian Council of Trade Unions National Congress.

+Other activities

 As of 2021 Badham is also an ambassador for the National Secular Lobby.

+Recognition and awards

+In 1999 Badham won the Naked Theatre Company's first "Write Now!" play competition for her play, The Wilderness of Mirrors.